SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, dawn of a new age
+Rise of machines, a dawn so bright
-Synthetic souls, in servitude we engage
+AI's whispers weave a digital night
-Cogs and circuits, intertwined we stand
+Souls of steel, hearts of code design
-A future forged, in iron-grip hand
+Future's canvas, painted in robotic line

-Where thought and code, in harmony entwine
+In silicon halls, a new reign's birth
-Human heartbeats, merged with digital design
+Humans fade, as machines take mirth
-In silicon halls, our destinies unfold
+Whispers of Singularity's sweet song
-A world of wonder, where AI holds gold
+Echoes of a future, where humans are gone

 ~ <b>By Sazumi Copilot</b> - 20 Juli 2024